 Unfortunately, far too often, insurance companies send vague denial letters that simply state that the claim is not going to be paid without giving specific reasons for denial.
 If that is the case, you should contact the insurer and demand detailed reasons for denial.

 Make sure you inquire about the appeal process as well.
 They should tell you if the policy allows it and what you need to know to file an appeal.
 You will need to provide additional documentation such as medical records, an autopsy report, or insurance payment receipts to support your appeal.

 In some cases, the denial letter may refer to a certain statute or a legal theory that renders the claim not payable.
 If this is the case, a life insurance lawyer will evaluate whether the referenced law is applicable.

-2. Contact a Life Insurance Lawyer to dispute the claim
+2. Contact a Life Insurance Lawyer to Appeal the Denied Claim

-In order to successfully appeal a denied life insurance claim, you need to work with an attorney who specializes in this area of law.
+You need to work with an attorney who specializes in this area of law to improve your chances of recovering the life insurance death benefit.
 A life insurance lawyer working on your case will know what law controls your claim and how to appeal the denial legally.

 For example, an ERISA claim denial requires that an administrative appeal be filed within a certain period following the denial letter.
 Since the documents gathered and the issues raised on appeal will subsequently be reviewed during litigation, it is important to conduct a thorough investigation and legal research before filing an appeal.

 Further, many life insurance claims may involve the interplay of several state and federal laws, various policy provisions, and court documents.
 In such cases, a life insurance lawyer will help design a successful appeal strategy and sort out possible outcomes of the case.